timescale/tiger-salesforce-mcp-server/README.md

 A wrapper around our Salesforce database, which contains embedded case summaries.
 This provides some focused tools to LLMs via the [Model Context Protocol](https://modelcontextprotocol.io/introduction).

+The raw data is sourced from Salesforce via a [Fivetran connection](https://fivetran.com/dashboard/connections/apparel_slider/status?groupId=harsh_overturned&service=salesforce&syncChartPeriod=1%20Day).
+This populates a schema in a TimescaleDB database.
+A separate process generates LLM summaries of the support cases, and then embeddings of those summaries.
+This service searches those summaries.

 ## API

 All methods are exposed as MCP tools and REST API endpoints.